antrea-io/antrea/docs/feature-gates.md

 The `AdminNetworkPolicy` API (which currently includes the AdminNetworkPolicy and BaselineAdminNetworkPolicy objects) complements the Antrea-native policies and help cluster administrators to set security postures in a portable manner.

+### EgressTrafficShaping

+The `EgressTrafficShaping` feature gate of Antrea Agent enables traffic shaping of Egress, which could limit the bandwidth for all egress traffic belonging to an Egress.
+Refer to this [document](egress.md#trafficshaping)

+#### Requirements for this Feature

+This feature leverages OVS meters to do the actual rate-limiting, therefore this feature requires OVS meters to be supported in the datapath.